eolhc/the_most_fly_dog/README.md

 ## Where This Could Go

-I wish to add a 3D burger, more obstacles, more surprises and faster speeds and goals with additional gameplay levels.
+I wish to add a 3D burger, touchscreen integration, more obstacles, more surprises and faster speeds and goals with additional gameplay levels.

 ## Built With...